georgeboorman/DataCamp-Track-Proposal/CourseOutline.md

 Lesson 3.4 Working with Qualitative Data

-•	Learner will be able to utilise string methods bag of words for interpreting text information from customers <br><br>
+•	Learner will be able to utilise string methods for interpreting text information from customers <br><br>

 **Chapter 4 Reporting on Analysis** <br><br>